-The Cloudnet target classification Illingworth et al. (2007) has been used to separate between water clouds, ice clouds, and mixed-phase clouds on a profile-by-profile basis with a resolution of 30 s, and to identify cloud base and top heights.
-The

-- original Cloudnet target classification for the three months of ACSE measurements is presented in Figure 4.
-The figure also 170 shows fog periods as identified by a visibility of less than 1 km in the 10-min mean of the visibility sensor measurements aboard Oden.
-The target classification reveals an unrealistically high occurrence of Aerosol, Aerosol & insects, and Insects during periods that were actually dominated by fog.
+The Cloudnet target classification (Illingworth et al., 2007) has been used to separate between water clouds, ice clouds, and mixed-phase clouds on a profile-by-profile basis with a resolution of 30 s and to identify cloud base and top heights.
+The original Cloudnet target classification for the 3 months of ACSE measurements is presented in Fig. 4.
+The figure also shows fog periods as identified by a visibility of less than 1 km in the 10 min mean of the visibility sensor measurements aboard Oden.
+The target classification reveals an unrealistically high occurrence of aerosol, aerosol and insects, and insects during periods that were actually dominated by fog.
 Hence, visibility data have been used to re-classify some of the targets originally misidentified by Cloudnet into these categories below 500 m as fog.
-A cloud is defined as liquid if its profile contains - 175 only height bins that are classified as Cloud droplets only or Drizzle/rain & cloud droplets.
-A cloud for which all height bins are classified as Ice only is defined as ice cloud.
-A cloud layer is defined as mixed-phase, if it contains any possible combination of Ice only, Cloud droplets only, Melting ice, Melting ice & cloud droplets, and Ice & super-cooled droplets.
-Finally, layers of Cloud droplets only with precipitating ice below cloud base and mixed-phase clouds with Drizzle or rain below cloud base are defined as precipitating mixed phase.
+A cloud is defined as liquid if its profile contains only height bins that are classified as cloud droplets only or drizzle/rain and cloud droplets.
+A cloud for which all height bins are classified as ice only is defined as ice cloud.
+A cloud layer is defined as mixed phase if it contains any possible combination of ice only, cloud droplets only, melting ice, melting ice and cloud droplets, and ice and supercooled droplets.
+Finally, layers of cloud droplets only with precipitating ice below cloud base and mixed-phase clouds with drizzle or rain below cloud base are defined as precipitating mixed phase.
 Liquid clouds with liquid precipitation are defined as precipitating liquid.
-Profiles - 180 of cloud fraction per volume (Brooks et al., 2005) have been obtained using time-height sections of 30 min by 90 m height (3 height bins).
-When comparing our findings to results from previous studies that use the cloud classification of Shupe (2007), we sort all layers of Cloud droplets only with precipitating ice (Ice only) below cloud base into the mixed-phase category to be in line with the earlier work.
+Profiles of cloud fraction per volume (Brooks et al., 2005) have been obtained using time-height sections of 30 min by 90 m height (three height bins).
+When comparing our findings to results from previous studies that use the cloud classification of Shupe (2007), we sort all layers of Cloud droplets only with precipitating ice (Ice only) below cloud base into the mixed-phase category to be in line with earlier work.
+The ACSE Cloudnet data set is available in (Achtert et al., 2020).